3liz/lizmap-documentation/source/install/linux.rst

 .. code-block:: bash

+   apt install php7.4-pgsql
-   sudo apt-get install php7.3-pgsql sudo service nginx restart
+   service php7.4-fpm restart

 For Lizmap logs, users and groups, it can be either stored in SqLite or PostgreSQL.
 To store these information in PostgreSQL, follow these instructions.